Articles on: Contracts

 1. Identify the Type of Internship

-Must be formalized by a written agreement between the employer, the student, and the educational institution.
+Must be formalized by a tripartite agreement signed by the employer, the student, and the educational institution.

 Can be paid or unpaid, depending on the duration and nature.